gammapy/gammapy/docs/development/intro.rst

 ongoing work, the best way to proceed is to file an issue or pull request on Github at the stage where you want feedback or review.
-Sometimes you're not sure how to best do something, and you start by discussing it on the mailing list or in a Github issue.
+Sometimes you're not sure how to best do something, and you start by discussing it on the mailing list or in a GitHub issue.
 Sometimes you know how you'd like to do it, and you just code or write it up and make a pull request when it's basically finished.

 In any case, please keep the following point also in mind ...